 We take an in-depth look at rapidly evolving global energy markets with a specific focus on low-carbon and renewable energy technologies.

 Design Management (On-campus)

 This module will introduce participants to design thinking and practice.
 It will provide them with concepts and tools to improve their capacity to manage the collaboration with designers in the development of new products and services.

-Design for Business Transformation
+Design for Business Transformation (On-campus)